elunna/nerfhack-changelog/README.md

 * When donating to priests - the gold vanishes upon receipt

-* Greater chance of hostile minions appearing when converting an altar.
+* There is a greater chance of hostile minions appearing when converting an altar.
 Especially if the altar is in an occupied temple (Evil)
 * Converting altars has higher chance of summoning minions (SLASH'EM)
 * Intrinsics speed, stealth, and telepathy are no longer granted by the gods when #offering.
 * Getting troubles fixed by prayer abuses constitution.
 * Permanent alignment conversion prevents more divine protection from being granted
 * Only one skill per game will be unrestricted by your god via artifact gifts.

 Note regarding recent #offer gift changes in NetHack 3.7.0.
 These recent changes make the value the corpse offered matter in what artifacts are granted.
-In NerfHack, the framework of these changes was retaine, however, the values of all artifacts have been lowered to 1 (the minimum), so as to preserve the original behavior of #offer gifts.
-Because there have already been strong changes to altars (cracking and XP dependant chances of gifts), the additional effect of monster value might be too much.
+In NerfHack, the framework of these changes was retained, however, the values of all artifacts have been lowered to 1 (the minimum), so as to preserve the original behavior of #offer gifts.
+Because there have already been strong changes to altars (cracking and XP dependent chances of gifts), the additional effect of monster value might be too much.
 The value of a monster still affects the chances of receiving altar luck though.

 # Revised divine protection scheme
 * The more protection the player has, the less likely it is to be granted (K-Mod)